ivygo

 4 out of 5 confirmed that government grants and subsidies could be a trigger

-I developed two user personas to transform the data into relatable characters in order to foster empathy, clarify the needs of the two main user groups (city and regional), help guide product and feature prioritisation, improve messaging and reduce risky assumptions.
+User personas developed to transform the data into relatable characters in order to foster empathy, clarify the needs of the two main user groups (city and regional), help guide product and feature prioritisation, improve messaging and reduce risky assumptions.

 Actionable recommendations based on user insights